Dan Rayfield

-Daniel Adam Rayfield (born March 1, 1979) is an American politician serving as the Speaker of the Oregon House of Representatives representing the 16th district, which includes Corvallis and Philomath.
+Daniel Adam Rayfield (born March 1, 1979) is an American politician and attorney who has been the 18th attorney general of the state of Oregon since 2024, after his predecessor Ellen Rosenblum resigned a week before her term expired.
+He was speaker of the Oregon House of Representatives from 2022 to 2024.
+In the House, he represented the 16th district, which included Corvallis and Adair Village.

+In November 2024, he was elected Attorney General of Oregon after defeating Republican Will Lathrop in the general election.

 Early life and education

 Rayfield was born in Orange County, California.
+His mother was an activist and small-business owner who reveled in dragging her son throughout his youth to events promoting progressive causes.
+His father, a retired colonel in the Air Force Reserve Command and commercial insurance executive, had more-conservative views.

-After moving to Oregon, he attended Tigard High School.
-Rayfield later graduated from Western Oregon University in 2003 and went on to earn his J.D. degree from Willamette University College of Law.
+After moving to Oregon, Rayfield attended Tigard High School.
+He later graduated from Western Oregon University in 2003 and earned his Juris Doctor from Willamette University College of Law.

 Career

-While in law school Rayfield worked as a clerk with the Benton County District Attorney's Office, gaining trial experience prosecuting misdemeanors and DUIIs.
+While in law school, Rayfield worked as a clerk in the Benton County District Attorney's Office, gaining trial experience prosecuting misdemeanors and DUIs.

-After law school Rayfield began his legal career working for the Weatherford Thompson law firm in Albany, Oregon.
+After law school, Rayfield began his legal career working for the Weatherford Thompson law firm in Albany, Oregon.
 His practice initially focused on general civil litigation.
-In 2007, Rayfield served as a plaintiff's attorney in a high-profile case involving a police officer that wrongfully arrested several individuals under false DUII accusations.
+In 2007, Rayfield served as plaintiff's attorney in a high-profile case involving a police officer who wrongfully arrested several individuals under false DUII accusations.

 Following a successful resolution to the case, Rayfield worked to help pass HB 2318 during the 2009 legislative session of the Oregon Legislative Assembly.
 HB 2318 allowed people who were falsely accused of driving under the influence to remove the false charge from their record.
 The bill passed unanimously in the Oregon House and Senate and was signed into law by the governor on June 18, 2009.

-In May 2009 Rayfield joined the law firm of Nelson & MacNeil.
-His practice focused on representing individuals with claims against corporations, and insurance companies.
-In 2014, Rayfield became a partner with the law firm changing the firm’s name to Nelson MacNeil Rayfield Trial Attorneys PC.
+In May 2009, Rayfield joined the law firm of Nelson & MacNeil.
+His practice focused on representing individuals with claims against corporations and insurance companies.
+In 2014, Rayfield became a partner with the law firm, changing the firm’s name to Nelson MacNeil Rayfield Trial Attorneys PC.